1.5 years full-time

 Note: Progression through this program suite is dependent upon satisfying admission requirements.

-This Masters program is offered full-time or part-time; on-campus or online.
-This program will be offered online only from Trimester 2-2017
+This Masters program is offered full-time or part-time; off-campus (online).

 You will be prepared for work in community health, corrections, crime prevention, criminal justice research organisations, customs, family services, justice administration and policy, law, local government, mental health, military services and policing.